mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-aws/advanced-provisioning/index.md

 us-west-2      = "ami-01ed306a12b7d1c96"
 ```

-If you are deploying Konvoy in a region that is not included in the predefined listed, you must specify the appropriate region-specific CentOS 7 or Red Hat Enterprise Linux 7 `imageID` in the `cluster.yaml` file.
+If you are deploying Konvoy in a region that is not included in the predefined identifiers listed, you must specify the appropriate region-specific CentOS 7 or Red Hat Enterprise Linux 7 `imageID` in the `cluster.yaml` file.

 Konvoy is tested with the [CentOS Linux 7][ami_centos7] image.